 How to become an Outage Planning & Scheduling Agent

-The responsibilities of Outage Planning Agents and Scheduling Agents are currently arranged through the CIPU contract, which is signed by the BRP.
+The responsibilities of Outage Planning Agents (OPA) and Scheduling Agents (SA) are defined respectively in the OPA contract and the SA contract signed by the BRP.

-The Balance Responsible Party (BRP) takes the role of Outage Planning Agent and Scheduling Agent for each of the relevant units in its portfolio by signing the CIPU contract with Elia.
+The Balance Responsible Party (BRP) takes the role of Outage Planning Agent (OPA) and Scheduling Agent (SA) for each of the relevant technical units in its portfolio by signing the OPA contract and the SA contract with Elia.

 In the (near) future, Elia will amend the OPA contract and the SA contract as part of first phase of the and in line with the new laid down by the European Guideline on Electricity Transmission System Operation.

 In accordance with the Federal Grid Code (Article 377), during a transitional period running until the implementation of the second phase of iCAROS design, the BRP will, by default, act as the Outage Planning and Scheduling Agent.
 The specific conditions for the appointment of Outage Planning and Scheduling Agents will be defined, respectively, in the future OPA and SA contracts.